SageTheThird/hunter/README.md

 # Automated Job Search & Scraper

-This is a powerful, modular Python application designed to automate the process of finding and collecting job postings from multiple online sources.
+A modular Python application designed to automate the process of finding and collecting job postings from multiple online sources.
 It fetches job listings from APIs, scrapes the full job descriptions using a headless browser, and saves the enriched data to a CSV file for further processing.

 ## Features